Divya-Ail/divya-ail.github.io/_pages/teaching.md

 <p align="justify" style="font-size:0.75em">
 <b>2021: Invited lecture – Vellore Institute of Technology (VIT), India</b> <br>
-I was invited to give a talk on ‘Gene Therapy’ to the Bachelor and Master level students in the Biotechnology course at VIT, India.
+I was invited to give a talk on ‘Gene Therapy’ to the  Master students in Biotechnology at VIT, India.
 </p>

 <p align="justify" style="font-size:0.75em">